Deborah Lawrie: Early life and education

 Deborah Lawrie was born in Sydney in 1953; her family later moved to Melbourne.
-Lawrie, from the age of 14, wanted to fly.
-Deborah, 16 years old, learned to fly at Moorabbin Airport.
+Lawrie, from the age of 14, wanted to fly, and learned to fly at Moorabbin Airport when she was 16 years old.
 She graduated with a degree in science from the University of Melbourne in 1974 and in education from Rusden State College in 1975.
 She taught high school mathematics and science from 1975 to 1977.

-She obtained a private pilot licence in 1971 (aged 18) and a commercial pilot licence in 1973.
+She obtained a private pilot licence in 1971, aged 18 and a commercial pilot licence in 1973.
 She logged 2600 flying hours and became a general aviation flying instructor and charter pilot in 1976.

 Case against Ansett

-Lawrie encouraged by her husband Peter Wardley, an Air Traffic Controller, first applied to Ansett Airlines in 1976 and kept sending applications for two years.
+Lawrie, encouraged by her husband Peter Wardley, an air traffic controller, first applied to Ansett Airlines in 1976 and kept sending applications for two years.
 During that time, 10 fellow male flying instructors were accepted into the Ansett pilot training program.
 She was finally interviewed in 1978 but was rejected.
 She took the case to the then new Victorian Equal Opportunity Board under the equivalent direct discrimination provisions of the Victorian Equal Opportunity Act 1977, and challenged Ansett's rejection under recently enacted equal opportunity legislation.

-She and Peter Wardley having married days before the case began, she chose to use her married name in the case.
+After marrying Peter Wardley days before the case began, she chose to use her married name in the case.
 The case of Wardley v Ansett Transport Industries (Operations) Pty Ltd, was the first sex discrimination in employment case contested before the Equal Opportunity Board.

 Reg Ansett denied the allegation of discrimination but admitted that it was his strong personal view that women were not suited to be airline pilots.
-This led to public demonstration marches in August 1979, and a successful 'girl-cot': businesses were encouraged by women to transfer their travel accounts from Ansett to Trans Australia Airlines and, in the first six months, Ansett lost more than 50 per cent of its business travel and a lot never returned.
+This led to public demonstration marches in August 1979, and a successful boycot (termed 'girl-cot'): businesses were encouraged by women to transfer their travel accounts from Ansett to Trans Australia Airlines and, in the first six months, Ansett lost more than 50 per cent of its business travel and a lot never returned.
 In a letter to the secretary of the Women's Electoral Lobby, the general manager of Ansett wrote:

-"Ansett has adopted a policy of only employing men as pilots.
+Ansett has adopted a policy of only employing men as pilots.
 This does not mean that women cannot be good pilots, but we are concerned with the provision of the safest and most efficient air service possible.
-In this regard, we feel that an all-male pilot crew is safer than one in which the sexes are mixed."
+In this regard, we feel that an all-male pilot crew is safer than one in which the sexes are mixed.

 Ansett raised a number of objections to the employment of women as pilots, including: